nikitavoloboev/data/looking-back/2020/2020-september.md

 ## 27

 Started to build a little game using [Godot](https://godotengine.org) with my little brother and sister.
 It's theirs and my first game ever made.
-But will start small.
+Will start small.
 The first task is to read through Godot docs and make a box movable with arrow keys on a 2d grid.

 I personally want to create something like [Among Us](http://www.innersloth.com/gameAmongUs.php).